chanadian/cr-olympics/README.md

-# cr-olympics
+# cr-olympics 2018

-Code Review Competition
+## Code Review Competition

+### Rules:
+- No performance enhancing drugs
+- First to respond to all Code Review comments win